alisonbarbee/R_Group_Project/README.md

 prescribed burns vs a wildfire on the popup in the map

 Kate = time series of rainfall and temperature at different stations
-- faceted plot based on stations
+- faceted plots of rainfall and temperature data taken at different stations in Australia.
-- hpow climate change has made things worse
+- These figures show slight increases in temperature and slight decreases in rainfall over the last ten years.

-Keke = looking at scatter plot of long and lat of rainfall
+Keke = dashboard and table
-- percipitation
+- table of field stations and locations
-- table:
+- Keke also did the bulk of the work setting up the dashboard, organizing figures, and making a dropdown menu for the different field station data